 What Happens When You Marry Into Student Loan Debt

-When marrying into student loan debt, you may be wondering if this debt is something you are jointly responsible for from the moment you say “I do”.
+When it comes to student loans and marriage, you may be wondering if this debt is something you are jointly responsible for from the moment you say “I do”.
 For the most part, student debt incurred before marriage remains the responsibility of the associated spouse.
 In some cases, student loan debt can fall on the responsibility of the spouse who didn’t incur the debt.
 In the case of death, responsibility for private loan debt could be transitioned to a spouse.
 Additionally, if the spouse cosigned any loans, then they will also be responsible for as little as a missed payment.
 If separate spousal student debt is consolidated together through a private bank, then one spouse could take responsibility of both student debt portfolios.
 While this could be a full transition, the other spouse could still cosign on refinanced loan to share responsibility.

 Even if you did not cosign with your spouse, if you live in a state that is considered a community property state, student debt in general may be the responsibility of the other spouse.
 For instance, if your spouse has loans that have gone into default, yet they do not have any wages to garnish to repay them, then your income may be used as a source of repayment.
 This may not seem fair, but it is the way things work in community property states.